Physical Therapy (DPT)

 According to the Bureau of Labor Statistics, employment of physical therapists is projected to grow 22% from 2018 to 2028 - much faster than the average for all occupations.
 The median annual salary for physical therapists in 2019 was close to $90,000.
 A recent salary survey by the American Physical Therapy Association (APTA) reported a median starting salary of $67,000 for therapists with 0-3 years experience.

 To practice as a physical therapist in the US, you must earn a physical therapist degree from a CAPTE- accredited physical therapist education program and pass a state licensure exam.
+If the program is granted candidacy for accreditation in the summer of 2021, the first cohort will be eligible to take the licensure examination during the summer of 2024.

-Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; email@example.com is necessary for eligibility to sit for the licensure examination, which is required in all states.
+Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 3030 Potomac Ave., Suite 100, Alexandria, VA 22305-30854; phone; 703-706-3245; email@example.com is necessary for eligibility to sit for the licensure examination, which is required in all states.
 Seton Hill University is seeking accreditation of a new physical therapist education program from CAPTE.
 The program is planning to submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage, on March 1, 2021.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.
 If Seton Hill's program is granted candidacy, the University plans to admit the first class into the new Physical Therapy Program in fall 2021.